pschaus/book_lepl1402/source/part6.rst

   :align: center
   :alt: Spreadsheet

-We are now interested in the task of sorting the rows according to the values that are present in the columns.
-To this end, the ``Spreadsheet`` class contains the member variable ``sortOnColumn`` that specifies on which column the sorting must be applied.
-The ``sortOnColumn`` variable is useful to preserve the same ordering if new rows are added to the spreadsheet.
-We already know that this task can be solved using a :ref:`delegation to a dedicated comparator <delegation_comparator>`:
+We are now interested in the task of continuously sorting the rows according to the values that are present in the columns, as new rows are added to the spreadsheet.

+To this end, the ``Spreadsheet`` class contains the member variable ``sortOnColumn`` that specifies on which column the sorting must be applied, and can be set using the ``setSortOnColumn()`` setter method.
+We already know that the task of sorting the rows can be solved using a :ref:`delegation to a dedicated comparator <delegation_comparator>`:

 ..  code-block:: java